 Skill Level: Cast Iron tends to be a very hard metal to weld and may require you to heat the metal up prior to welding.
 Stick welding tends to be the best option to weld stainless.

-Cast iron a hefty metal.
+Cast iron is a hefty metal.
 Unfortunately, while it is strong and sturdy in appearance, it’s actually very brittle when it comes to welding practices.

 Side Note: You HAVE to heat cast iron well before you can start any type of welding process.